Подлинные поросяхонты из Скандинавии

 - Come on!

-- But what if I’m a royal little one, and you’re riding me?
+- What if I'm a royal scumbag, and you're jumping on me?

 - Well, then I need a saddle!

-There is a lot of crazy humor, absurdity, play on words (the translator Olga Drobot, as always, did her best) - a real surreal with a forest twist.
-For well-read preschoolers, younger schoolchildren and parents, and best of all - for reading with the whole family, the jokes will come to life and sparkle with all their facets for both adults and children.
+There is a lot of crazy humor, absurdity, wordplay (translator Olga Drobot, as always, did her best) - real surrealism with a forest twist.
+For well-read preschoolers, primary school children and parents, and best of all - for reading with the whole family, so the jokes will come to life and sparkle with all their facets for both adults and children.

-And, of course, a few words about the illustrations, because they are the ones that attract attention when you first look at these books: as if a child had scribbled with a pencil - and this is 100% included in the text, there cannot be any other pictures here.
-Complete fusion of text with illustrations, as in Findus and Petson, for example.
-By the way, sometimes while reading “The Fox and the Piglet” you involuntarily remember these characters.
-So what?
-Although Scandinavian literature is very diverse, something elusive makes it monolithic.
-Any general fresh trend in children's literature?
-Northern surroundings?
+And, of course, a few words about the illustrations, because they are what attract attention when you first look at these books: as if a child scribbled with a pencil - and this is a 100% hit in the text, there can be no other pictures here.
+A complete fusion of text and illustrations, like in Findus and Petson, for example.
+By the way, sometimes while reading "The Fox and the Piglet" you involuntarily remember these characters.
+Well, so what?
+Scandinavian literature, although very diverse, but something elusive makes it monolithic.
+Some kind of common fresh trend in children's literature?
+Northern entourage?
 Hygge?
-I don’t know what exactly, but the stories of the Norwegian Björn Rørvik are another lizumrud (or piglet) in the book collection.
+I don't know what exactly, but the stories of the Norwegian Bjorn Rørvik are another fox emerald (or piglet) in the book piggy bank.